piyushkumar13/messaging-broker-example/README.md

 * It contains examples of publishing messages to queue directly.
 * It contains examples of publishing messages to exchanges like fanout, topic and direct.

+# rabbitmq-springboot-example
+* This module contains example of rabbitmq with spring-boot.
+* It contains examples of publishing messages to queue directly.
+* It contains examples of publishing messages to exchanges like fanout, topic and direct.